Traci Thirteen

-Over time, Traci separates from her father and starts her own superhero career as a sorceress, using both her magical and detective skills taught to her by her father and Elongated Man.
-She becomes an ally of the Superman Family and served as a love interest for Blue Beetle.
-In more recent stories, her Asian background is more prominent and is instead depicted as a lesbian, love interest of Natasha Irons, and both an member of Justice League Dark and Justice League Queer.
+Traci Thirteen, also known as Girl 13 and Traci 13, is a superheroine featured in American comic books published by DC Comics.
+Created by writer Joe Kelly and artist Dwayne Turner, she first appeared in Superman vol. 2 #189 (February 2003).
+She is a reoccurring supernatural character in the DC Universe.
+The daughter of Chinese witch Meihui Lan and supernatural skeptic Doctor Thirteen, her relationship with her father becomes estranged after the death of Meihui, blaming her and forbidding her form using her powers.
+Instead, she combined her powers with her detective abilities to become a supernatural investigator.
+The character is often a member of several superhero teams, including the Night Force, Justice League Queer, and the Justice League Dark.

-Traci 13 has made several animated media appearances, appearing in Teen Titans: The Judas Contract and debuting in the third season of Young Justice voiced by Lauren Tom.
-This version is named Traci Thurston.
+Traci 13, has made several notable appearances in animated media.
+She appeared in the animated film Teen Titans: The Judas Contract and made her debut in the third season of Young Justice, where she was voiced by Lauren Tom.
+In Young Justice, the character is named Traci Thurston.

 Publication history

-Traci Thirteen first appeared in Superman vol. 2 #189 (February 2003), created by Joe Kelly and Dwayne Turner.
+Traci Thirteen first appeared in Superman vol. 2 #189 (February 2003), and was created by Joe Kelly and Dwayne Turner.

 Fictional character biography

-The latest in the long line of "Homo Magi", humans born with innate powers of sorcery, Traci is forbidden by her father, Doctor Thirteen, to practice magic, since her mother, Meihui Lan, died due to magical influences.

-Traci moved to the Suicide Slum of Metropolis, determined to live on her own (with her pet iguana Leeroy).
-There she began to tap into the "urban magic" of Metropolis, and assumed the name of Girl 13, becoming a super hero of sorts.
-She met Superboy, who was attracted to her, but the feeling was not mutual.
-She used her magic to defend an injured Superman from a ghostly female ninja, along with fellow "Supergirls", Natasha Irons and Cir-El, with whom she formed a friendship.
-The Spectre's attack on magic during the Day of Vengeance mini-series does not seem to have had an effect on her powers.
+Traci Thirteen is a member of the Homo magi, a lineage of humans with inherent sorcery abilities.
+Her father, Doctor Thirteen, prohibits her from practicing magic due to her mother's death caused by magical influences.
+Traci relocates to Metropolis' Suicide Slum, determined to live independently alongside her pet iguana Leeroy.
+There, she discovers and harnesses the "urban magic" of the city, adopting the moniker Girl 13 and becoming a sort of superhero.
+She crossed paths with Superboy (Conner Kent), who developed an attraction to her, though the feeling was not reciprocated.
+Utilizing her magical abilities, Traci defended an injured Superman from a spectral female ninja, alongside fellow "Supergirls" Natasha Irons and Cir-El, forming a friendship with them.

 Day of Vengeance

-In the one-shot Day of Vengeance: Infinite Crisis Special Traci joined a large group of mystical heroes, including Doctor Occult, the Phantom Stranger, and Rex the Wonder Dog in cleaning up one of the Spectre's many rampages.
+In the one-shot Day of Vengeance: Infinite Crisis Special, Traci joined a large group of mystical heroes, including Doctor Occult, the Phantom Stranger, and Rex the Wonder Dog in cleaning up one of the Spectre's many rampages.
 The Rock of Eternity had exploded over Gotham City, unleashing multiple mystical horrors.
 The group soon recreated the rock, trapping the demons again.